hameedraha/hameedraha/README.md

-### Curious about building and scaling performant product teams, usable digital products, and sustainable businesses.
+### A curious mind, passionate about building software products.

-- Co-founder and Chief Technology Officer at Success
+Curious about technology since the age of ten.
+Started my professional career in a BPO in 2006 and transitioned into product management, design, dev, cloud, and entrepreneurship.
+Worked on 500+ web and software projects.
+Love the intersection of product, engineering, and business.

-- Prev: Co-founder & Advisor at Alpha Weblab
+Co-founder and CTO of Success – a platform for enterprise sales teams to manage their end-to-end pre-sales pipeline.
+Recognized by Gartner and used by public companies.